Cannabis 101 By Sylph Wu|22 October 2025

 This matters because good product strategy depends on honest tradeoff analysis, not winner-take-all thinking.
 If a brand is targeting a different consumer profile, using a different retail approach, or building a line with a different identity, HHC may still make more sense.
 The partner in this case rejected HHC for contextual reasons, not because the category itself had no place in the market.

-The Tradeoffs the Partner Accepted With THCA
+The Tradeoffs Accepted With THCA

 The final decision was not presented internally as a frictionless upgrade.
 The team understood that choosing THCA could bring added complexity in product planning, education, and rollout execution.
 They were willing to accept that because the commercial and brand upside appeared more meaningful than the added burden.